devhawala/dodo/readme.md

 ### Functionality

-The Dodo system implements parts of the Xerox Network Services protocol stack in Java, providing the functionality to build things like XNS file or print services, at least some day in future.
+The Dodo system implements parts of the Xerox Network Services protocol stack in Java, providing the functionality to build things like XNS file or print services.

 In the XNS levels terminology, the Dodo system supports resp. implements the following protocols: